brickviking/minecrafty/README.md

 -   Starts a selected installed server

-### Recently removed launchers {#recently-removed-launchers}
+### Recently removed launchers

 These launchers have all been removed from minecrafty because they’re either obsolete or in some cases, have been removed by their authors.

 -   Aether Launcher (superceded by Aether development version)